EEgoren/Greek_Vases/README.md

 Vases depicting only animals or ornaments, as well as items whose decoration or shape is too heavily damaged, were excluded.

-**Licensing notice:** not all museums represented in the `Greek vases in different museums` folder allow unrestricted reuse of their data and images—please review and comply with each museum’s licensing terms before using the materials.
+**Licensing notice:** not all museums represented in the `Greek vases in different museums` folder allow unrestricted reuse of their data and images - please review and comply with each museum’s licensing terms before using the materials.